 The Arizona Department of Health Services has recently awarded 31 new medical cannabis licenses.The new 31 dispensaries were selected from a pool of 750 applicants, all of which submitted bids for licenses between July 18-29.
 There are already 94 operating dispensaries in Arizona, along with another five that have received licenses but are not yet up and running.
 That brings the total of licensed MMJ dispensaries to 130.

-There are currently no recreational marijuana regulations in place, so every business will be solely on the medical side, requiring patients to be recommended by a physician for medical marijuana consumption.
+The state's initiative to legalize recreational marijuana was not approved in the ballot last November 8.
+So every business will be solely on the medical side, requiring patients to be recommended by a physician for medical marijuana consumption.

 Application fee for a dispensary is $5000.
 But the state also requires proof that the entity or a principal officer of the entity has $150,000 (one hundred fifty thousand dollars) in an in-state or out-of-state financial institution.
 The documentation must be dated within 30 days before the application and show that the entity or principal officer had control of the monies for at least 30 days before the application was submitted.